Star of the Grand Cross of the Iron Cross

 The award is commonly known as "Blücher's Star" (Blücherstern) after its first recipient.

-A second world war version of the Star was devised, but never formally instituted or awarded.
+A World War II version of the Star was devised, but never formally instituted or awarded.
 Following the Allied victory in May 1945, the United States Army seized the only known prototype, which had been stored in a bunker.
 It is now a part of the collection of the Museum of the United States Military Academy (USMA) in West Point, New York.